Where is the Best Place to Collect Sea Shells?

 Many wealthy Americans chose Sanibel Island to retire, so it's a rather quiet community with no hustle and bustle of neighbouring Sarasota, Fort Myers or Naples.

-Water temperature during the winter months is a bit chilly - in lower 70s F / lower 20s C, but can still be enjoyable, especially if you like playing with waves.
+Water temperature during the winter months is a bit chilly - in the lower 70s F / lower 20s C, but can still be enjoyable, especially if you like playing with waves.

 Huge pelicans hanging on an Australian pine tree.